Het Nieuwe Instituut embarks on a long-term research project on the implications of automation for the built environment.

 The aims of the project are manifold, namely: to shed light on the impact of automation in various geographies and scales; to examine how the design of automated spaces challenges conventional spatial requirements and normative rules in architecture for health, safety and welfare, such as standards for light, ventilation, height, and floor areas; to reveal how these technologies bring new forms of territorial occupation, segregation and contestation; and to speculate upon the role of architects and designers in imagining and intervening in territories and spaces for non-humans.

 The project focuses on the port of Rotterdam and across agricultural clusters in the Netherlands, as well as developments in the Pearl River Delta—arguably the main arena for the transition from the man-powered ‘factory of the world’ to a territory of automated production.
 ‘Automated Landscapes’ will result in an exhibition and a publication, and has been awarded a Feature Grant from Design Trust (an initiative of the non-profit organisation Hong Kong Ambassadors of Design) in Hong Kong.
+Het Nieuwe Instituut will work closely together with Merve Bedir and Jason Hilgefort of the Shenzhen-based academy Future+ in the context of the Pearl River Delta.

 Since its founding in 2013 Het Nieuwe Instituut has fostered research initiatives in the form of exhibitions, events, archival investigations and publications by a variety of practitioners, independent reseachers, academics and curators.
 Its Research & Development department acknowledges and gives visibility to research projects and initiatives that develop engaged, self-aware and critical arguments about alternative modes of living and experimenting in the cultural field.
 The Artistic Director of Het Nieuwe Instituut is Guus Beumer, the Head of Research & Development is Marina Otero Verzier, and team members include Victor Munoz Sanz (co-principal researcher Automated Landscapes), Marten Kuijpers (co-principal researcher Automated Landscapes), Tamar Shafrir, Klaas Kuitenbrouwer, and Katía Truijen.